-Content developers often think about what they need to say, and not what the audience wants to hear.
-Think about what your audience needs to know, and consider their background and the language they will understand.
+When you sit down to create content, it's easy to think about what you need to say, rather than what the audience wants to hear.
+Effective content considers what the audience needs to know, their background and the language they understand.
 By knowing your audiences, you can tailor content to meet their needs and increase their engagement.